The Stacktrace Puzzle

 You might even say it’s this arrow that represents the “chaining” of the exceptions.
 It’s the thing that represented by the text “During handling of the above exception, another exception occurred”

-In the case of the pruned stacktrace, half the information is readily available on-screen: since the original exception is presented pruned up to the the “outermost in try” frame, just start reading at the top to find it.
-However, the other half of the information is missing: the “outermost in handler” frame is not shown.
-In fact, it cannot even be inferred from the stacktrace, not even when referencing the source code.
+In the case of the pruned stacktrace, half the information is readily available on-screen: since the original exception is presented pruned fashion, just start reading at the top to find outh which is the first unique frame of that exception.

 Bugsink’s take

-I didn’t find the opening puzzle in a puzzle-book, nor was I born with an unhealthy obsession with stacktraces.
 My personal interest in Stacktraces is heavily influenced by my work on Bugsink, a tool for error tracking with a key role for stacktraces.

 • → begin is used to show where the control-flow begins